 The bumps are often light-colored and they usually appear on your upper arms, thighs, and buttocks, sometimes with redness or swelling.
 They can also show up on your face.

-Keratosis pilaris is caused by a buildup of keratin, the protein that protects skin from infections and other harmful things.
+Keratosis pilaris is caused by a buildup of keratin, a protein that protects skin from infections and other harmful things.
 The buildup forms a plug that blocks the opening of a hair follicle.

 Our newest Clary sister, Dr. Marlene Ehrler from Motherhood Medicine recommends a high quality Vitamin A and Zinc supplement.